• Experience the Original Great Ride over four days of riding

 DAY 1 - QUEENSTOWN TO CLYDE

 Your Otago Central Rail Trail Holiday starts with one of the Bike It Now! team collecting your from your accommodation or the airport at 2pm.
 Enjoy an informative 1.5 hour drive via the historic Kawarau and Cromwell Gorges to historic Clyde.
 On arrival we will fit your bikes and go through a trail briefing at our local cafe.
-This allows for a more leisurely start the following morning and also allows for some practice on your latest Avanti or Scott 29er or 27.5 rental bike.
+This allows for a more leisurely start the following morning and also allows for some practice on your Trek Roscoe 7, with its plus tires and super comfortable riding style

 We recommend that you take the time to explore Clyde whether on foot or on your bike.
 It is one of the most in-tact towns from the early NZ Otago Gold Rush of the 1860s.
 The historic village has many original stone dwellings, businesses, and public buildings.
 The lookout point has wonderful views of the Clutha River and the impressive Clyde Dam (New Zealand's third largest hydro-electric dam).

-Oliver’s of Central Otago – Deluxe Superior Room with en-suite including a continental breakfast
+Oliver's of Central Otago – Deluxe Superior Room with en-suite including breakfast

 DAY 2 - CLYDE TO OPHIR CYCLING DISTANCE 39KM